Rmlyy/Rmlyy/README.md

   ### Random things about me
   💻 I use Windows on desktops.
   ⚙️ I use Debian on servers.
-  🐶 I like dogs and 🐱 cats.
+  🐶 I like dogs & 🐱 cats.
   📗 I love Node.JS & Express.JS.
 </div>